yurajurqu/yurajurqu/README.md

 Working on:

-- 🔭 I’m currently working at IBM Perú
+- 🔭 I’m currently working at Globant
 - 🌱 I’m currently learning machine learning, chess, Japanese, AWS, Azure, and some Angular
 - 👯 I’m looking to collaborate on AI projects